 Making the Cut

-Remove branches that grow inward or threaten to rub against nearby branches.
+- Remove branches that grow inward or threaten to rub against nearby branches.

-Remove branches that grow downward from the main limbs, which may interfere with mowing and other maintenance practices.
+- Remove branches that grow downward from the main limbs, which may interfere with mowing and other maintenance practices.

 Removing Large Tree Branches

-In order to properly cut the limb, support the remaining stub with one hand while it is cut from the tree.
+In order to properly cut the limb, support the remaining stub with one hand while cutting it away from the tree.
 This final cut should begin on the outside of the branch bark ridge and end just outside of the branch collar swelling on the lower side of the branch.
-The branch bark ridge is usually rough, always darker than the surrounding bark, and fairly obvious on most species.
+The branch bark ridge is usually rough, always darker than the surrounding bark, and obvious on most tree species.
 The collar is a swollen area at the base of a branch.
 This region between the branch and the trunk acts as a natural barrier to decay-causing organisms.
-Note that the cut is usually made angling down and outward from the tree as demonstrated in Figure 2.
+The cut should be on a slight angle and in a down and outward direction from the tree as demonstrated in Figure 2.

 Broadleaf Evergreen Trees

-You may want to prune some during the early life of the tree to balance the growth or to eliminate multiple trunks and/or multiple leader branches.
-Otherwise routine annual pruning is not recommended.
+Broadleaf evergreens, such as magnolias and hollies, usually require little to no pruning.
+In fact, most broadleaf evergreens develop a naturally symmetric growth habit when left alone.
+Pruning during the early life of the tree in order to balance the growth or to eliminate multiple trunks and/or multiple leader branches may be a consideration.
+Otherwise, routine annual pruning is not recommended.

 Pruning Conifers (Needle-Type Evergreens)

-Most upright-growing plants in this group such as spruce, pine, cedar and fir have branches spaced evenly around the main trunk.
+Most upright-growing plants in this group, such as spruce, pine, cedar, and fir, have branches spaced evenly around the main trunk.
 They develop a symmetrical growth habit and become quite large at maturity.
 If planted in open areas and given plenty of room to grow, they require minimal pruning.